SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
 TODO: Add a section about using the identity operator to check if two reference named values point to the same instance.
    This is currently blocked on rdar://problem/15566395 .

+..
+TODO: Saying that we don't use the reference operator is actually untrue.
+   We use it at the call-site for inout function parameters.

 Choosing Between Classes and Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~